E-file Required for Quarter-Monthly Sales Tax

-Estimated quarter-monthly payments are calculated by the department based on previous calendar year taxable sales.
-The department will review written requests for reduction or waiver of your quarter-monthly amount if your estimated amount is due to the result of a sale or permanent loss of a portion of your business or unusually large sales that resulted in a one-time payment of sales tax during the qualification period.
-Your requests for reduction or waiver of the quarter-monthly payment for any of these reasons must include a projected future monthly sales tax liability.
-Any reduction or waiver will be granted in writing by the department.
+Estimated quarter-monthly payments are calculated by the Department based on previous calendar year taxable sales.
+The Department will review written requests for reduction or waiver of your quarter-monthly amount if your estimated amount is due to the result of a sale or permanent loss of a portion of your business or unusually large sales that resulted in a one-time payment of sales tax during the qualification period.
+Your request for reduction or waiver of the quarter-monthly payment for any of these reasons must include a projected future monthly sales tax liability.
+Any reduction or waiver will be granted in writing by the Department.
 Requests for reduction or waiver must be renewed annually.

 Questions?
 Email: firstname.lastname@example.org